GregorySchwartz/modify-fasta/README.md

 To trim trailing nucleotides:

-`cat input.fasta | modify-fasta -u Nucleotides --trim > output.fasta`
+`cat input.fasta | modify-fasta -u Nucleotides --trim-frame > output.fasta`

 To only return `MOUSE` entries (where the entry header looks like "acc15|inframe|3|MOUSE|False") and cut off the amino acids after position 20: